Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_operations.rst

 The above formulae pertaining the matrix product may be gathered as follows:

-.. admonition:: General Formulae of Matrix Multiplication. :math:`\\`
+.. admonition:: General Formulae for Matrix Multiplication. :math:`\\`

    Let :math:`\,\boldsymbol{A},\boldsymbol{B}\in M(K).\ `
    The product :math:`\,\boldsymbol{A}\boldsymbol{B}\,` exists if and only if